MIT-SPARK/C-3PO/README.md

 ### The ShapeNet Experiment

-This experiment shows the success of the proposed self-supervised training on a dataset of simulated depth point clouds using ShapeNet models.
+**Description.** This experiment shows the success of the proposed self-supervised training on a dataset of simulated depth point clouds using ShapeNet models.
 We are able to generate data across various object categories in ShapeNet and show the power of our proposed model in matching a supervised baseline, without using any annotation on the generated training data.

 **Replication.** The proposed model requires one to specify the object category and the architecture used for the keypoint detector.
 We show how to train and evaluate the proposed model for **object**: *chair* and **keypoint detector**: *point transformer*.